prabhasyadav/CASTbook/contents/offline/offline_installation.md

-## Installation of browser-based CAST
+## Installation of OFFLINE browser-based CAST

 **Kanishk** will do this with help from **Vedanti** and **Prabhas**